fedinskiy/rvlt-task/readme.md

 ## TODOs:
 - Add account creation API and remove database 'loading'
 - Add thread-safety
-- Update account in database woth ACID transactions
+- Update account in database with ACID transactions
-- Tune up native image generation
-- Use some web router instead of framework
+- Decouple account stored in database from wrapper object
 - Add error handling
+- Add validation of input parameters
 - Add history of transactions
-- Add validation of input parameters
+- Use some web router instead of framework
+- Tune up native image generation